 If required to use a back-up financing/phasing plan, indicate the need to obtain additional approvals to obtain an alternate source of financing.
+Indicate the additional PEC duration approvals to obtain an alternate source of financing.
 Indicate the additional PFC duration of collection required if PFC's are to be used to fund the difference.
 Recap any discussion from previous item regarding likelihood of public agency obtaining the funding it proposes.